Humboldt Squid: Profile and Information

 The Humboldt squid is the largest known member of the Ommastrephids squids, as some individuals may grow to 8 ft 2 in (2.5 m) in mantle length and weigh up to 100 lb (50 kg).

-Generally, the body (or mantle) constitutes about 40% of the animal’s mass, wings (or fins) about 12%, the tentacles and arms about 14%, the head (including beak and eyes) about 5%, the outer skin about 3%, with the remaining 26% made up of the inner organs.
+Generally, the body (or mantle) constitutes about 40% of the animal’s mass, wings (or fins) about 12%, the tentacles, and arms about 14%, the head (including beak and eyes) about 5%, the outer skin about 3%, with the remaining 26% made up of the inner organs.

 Ecology

-The Humboldt squid’s diet consists mainly of crustaceans, small fish, copepods, cephalopods.
+The Humboldt squid’s diet consists mainly of crustaceans, small fish, copepods, and cephalopods.
 The squid makes use of its barbed tentacle suckers to grab its prey and tears and slices the victim’s flesh with its radula and beak.

-They attack preys with all 10 appendages extended forward in a cone-like shape.
+They attack prey with all 10 appendages extended forward in a cone-like shape.
 After reaching striking distance, they open their eight grasping and swimming arms and extend two long tentacles covered with sharp teeth.
 It grabs its prey and pulls it back towards a parrot-like beak, which can cause serious lacerations to human flesh.

-The two longer tentacles can reach and grab prey at full length and also retract so quickly that almost the entire action happened in one frame of a normal-speed video camera.
+The two longer tentacles can reach and grab prey at full length and also retract so quickly that almost the entire action happens in one frame of a normal-speed video camera.
 Each of the squid’s suckers is covered with sharp teeth, and the beak can tear flesh.
 Nevertheless, they are believed to lack the jaw strength to crack heavy bone.

 Humboldt Squid

 Humboldt squid is known as carnivorous marine invertebrates that move in shoals of about 1,200 individuals.
-They swim at speeds up to 15mph (24 km/h; 13kn) propelled by two triangular fins and by water ejected through a hyponome (siphon).
+They swim at speeds up to 15mph (24 km/h; 13kn), propelled by two triangular fins and by water ejected through a hyponome (siphon).

 Their tentacles bear 100 to 200 suckers, each lined with razor-sharp teeth, which it uses to grasp prey a drag it towards its large sharp beak.